ayushacharya27/Java/Pat-6/README.md

 **Purpose**
 -Prints formatted text to files, automatically handling character encoding and offering print() and println() methods.
 Useful for text-based output with formatted data.
+- It is used when we get the inputs to just write and nothing else to do with it , it contains functions like `println` and `printf` and so on.